acordar/chromecast-nes/README.md

 7) Debug with following instructions https://developers.google.com/cast/developing_your_receiver#debugging

+8) Add ROMs to the roms folder, and populate list on line 50 with whatever ROMs you have.

 Tweak Settings
 --------------
 In sender/js/jsnes.js.
 There are two variables on lines 6889 and 6890 that can be used to adjust the quality and performance of the emulator.